-Ashley Price is a Research Associate at Freedman Consulting, LLC, where she supports project teams with strategic planning, research, and communications for clients.
+Ashley Price is a Senior Associate at Freedman Consulting, LLC, where she supports project teams with strategic planning, research, and communications for clients.

 Prior to joining Freedman Consulting, Ashley was a Congressional Intern for the Office of Congresswoman Sara Jacobs (CA-53).
 In this role, she worked closely with senior staff members on projects ranging from drafting policy memos — several of which highlighted bills the Congresswoman later cosponsored — to conversing with hundreds of constituents by phone and email.
 Ashley had the honor of ghost-writing the 2021 letter to President Biden from freshmen members of Congress on extending the Child Tax Credit.
 Before that, her interest and experience in k-12 education led to her role as the Equitable Distance Learning Intern for the Equitable Distance Learning Task Force with San Diego for Every Child.
 Ashley worked with the Task Force to generate creative solutions as COVID-19 continuously revealed new challenges in the k-12 distance learning landscape, and bridged partnerships between school districts, education experts, non-profit organizations, and community leaders.
 While an undergraduate, Ashley served as a Mitzvote campus representative for the 2020 Presidential campaign, and registered dozens of Syracuse students to vote.